Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 Identity Theft Prevention

 Come learn simple tips to keep your identity and finances safe.
 This event is occasionally held in conjunction with a document shred event, which gives members of the NOVA and surrounding communities the opportunity to dispose of old documents safely and securely.
+Although this specific training was not offered in 2017, the material was covered in Staying Safe on the Street.

 This training was not offered during 2014.